WhereIM/app-ios/Pods/GRDB.swift/README.md

 - Pools are less forgiving than queues when one overlooks a transaction (see [concurrency rule 3](#guarantees-and-rules)).
 - DatabaseReader.read does not prevent a queue from writing.
 - DatabaseWriter.readFromCurrentState is synchronous, or asynchronous, depending on whether it is run by a queue or a pool (see [advanced DatabasePool](#advanced-databasepool)).
 It thus requires higher libDispatch skills, and more complex synchronization code.
-- The definition of "current state" in DatabaseWriter.readFromCurrentState is [delicate](http://cocoadocs.org/docsets/GRDB.swift/0.101.1/Protocols/DatabaseWriter.html#/s:FP4GRDB14DatabaseWriter20readFromCurrentStateFzFCS_8DatabaseT_T_).
+- The definition of "current state" in DatabaseWriter.readFromCurrentState is [delicate](http://cocoadocs.org/docsets/GRDB.swift/0.102.0/Protocols/DatabaseWriter.html#/s:FP4GRDB14DatabaseWriter20readFromCurrentStateFzFCS_8DatabaseT_T_).

 DatabaseReader and DatabaseWriter are not a tool for applications that hesitate between DatabaseQueue and DatabasePool, and look for a common API.
 As seen above, the protocols actually make applications harder to write correctly.
 Instead, they target reusable agnostic code that has *both* queues and pools in mind.
+For example, GRDB uses those protocols for [migrations](#migrations) and [FetchedRecordsController](#fetchedrecordscontroller), two tools that accept both queues and pools.

 ### Dealing with External Connections